jakeleichtling/mobile-chrome-apps/docs/Develop.md

 #### Android

 * To run your app on the Android Emulator: `cca emulate android`
   * **Note:** This requires that you have set up an emulator.
 You can run `android avd` to set this up.
 Download additional emulator images by running `android`.
 To make the intel images run faster, install [Intel's HAXM](http://software.intel.com/en-us/articles/intel-hardware-accelerated-execution-manager/).
 * To run your app on a connected ARM Android device: `cca run android`.
 To run on an Intel X86 Android device: `DEPLOY_APK_ARCH=x86 cca run android`

 #### iOS

 * To run your app on the iOS Simulator: `cca emulate ios`
 * To run your app on a connected iOS device: `cca run ios`
   * **Note**: To run on a connected iOS device, you must set up a [Provisioning Profile](http://stackoverflow.com/questions/3362652/what-is-a-provisioning-profile-used-for-when-developing-iphone-applications) for that device.

 ### Option C: Develop and build using an IDE

 #### Android

-1. In Eclipse, select `File` -> `Import`.
+1. In Eclipse, select `File` > `Import`.
 2. Choose `Android` > `Existing Android Code Into Workspace`.
 3. Import from the `platforms/android` folder that was created within your project.
     * It is expected to have multiple projects to import.
-    * If you see `xwalk_core_library` listed twice, then you probably accidentally imported from the root of the project.
+    * If `xwalk_core_library` is listed twice, then you probably accidentally imported from the root of the project.
+Ensure you are importing from `platforms/android` instead.
-4. Click the Play button to run your app.
+4. Click the play button to run your app.
   * You will need to create a Run Configuration (as with all Java applications).
-You _usually_ get prompted for this the first time automatically.
+You _usually_ are automatically prompted for this the first time.
   * You will need to manage your devices/emulators the first time as well.

 #### iOS